davidstanke/instapuller/README.md

 ## Automated deployment

 ### Setup
+You'll need a GitHub.com account.

 #### Duplicate repo
-Before cloning this repo, copy it into your GitHub account.
-Click "Use this template" to make a copy.
-Call it "instapuller".
+Don't clone this repo directly; instead, click "Use this template" to make a copy.
+Call it `instapuller`.

 *Recommended: create a new GCP project before proceeding.*